awsdocs/amazon-eks-user-guide/doc_source/launch-workers.md

        ```
 If you want to assign IP addresses to pods that are from a different CIDR block than the block that includes the IP address for the node, then you may need to add a CIDR block to your VPC and specify an argument to support the capability\.
 For more information, see [CNI custom networking](cni-custom-network.md)\.
    + **DisableIMDSv1**: Each node supports the Instance Metadata Service Version 1 \(IMDSv1\) and IMDSv2 by default, but you can disable IMDSv1\.
 Select **true** if you don't want any nodes in the node group, or any pods scheduled on the nodes in the node group to use IMDSv1\.
 For more information about IMDS, see [Configuring the instance metadata service](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/configuring-instance-metadata-service.html)\.
 For more information about restricting access to it on your nodes, see [Restricting access to the IMDS and Amazon EC2 instance profile credentials](best-practices-security.md#restrict-ec2-credential-access)\.
-   + **VpcId**: Enter the ID for the VPC that you created in [Create your Amazon EKS cluster VPC](getting-started-console.md#vpc-create)\.
+   + **VpcId**: Enter the ID for the [VPC](create-public-private-vpc.md) that you created\.
-   + **Subnets**: Choose the subnets that you created in [Create your Amazon EKS cluster VPC](getting-started-console.md#vpc-create)\.
-If you created your VPC using the steps described at [Creating a VPC for your Amazon EKS cluster](create-public-private-vpc.md), then specify only the private subnets within the VPC for your nodes to launch into\.
+   + **Subnets**: Choose the subnets that you created for your VPC\.
+If you created your VPC using the steps described in [Creating a VPC for your Amazon EKS cluster](create-public-private-vpc.md), then specify only the private subnets within the VPC for your nodes to launch into\.
 **Important**
 If any of the subnets are public subnets, then they must have the automatic public IP address assignment setting enabled\.
 If the setting is not enabled for the public subnet, then any nodes that you deploy to that public subnet will not be assigned a public IP address and will not be able to communicate with the cluster or other AWS services\.
 If the subnet was deployed before March 26, 2020 using either of the [Amazon EKS AWS CloudFormation VPC templates](create-public-private-vpc.md), or by using `eksctl`, then automatic public IP address assignment is disabled for public subnets\.
 For information about how to enable public IP address assignment for a subnet, see [ Modifying the Public IPv4 Addressing Attribute for Your Subnet](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-ip-addressing.html#subnet-public-ip)\.
 If the node is deployed to a private subnet, then it is able to communicate with the cluster and other AWS services through a NAT gateway\.
 **Important**